 In 2018, ECPC held an event in Brussels in collaboration with the Cancer Drug Development Forum (CDDF) and has launched the first-ever Personalised Medicine Awareness Month in November called "cracking the cancer code" with the aim to promote the importance of access to cancer biomarker testing and molecular testing.
 ECPC continued the pan-European campaign in 2019 and 2020 and also the collaboration with the European Alliance for Personalised Medicine (EAPM).
 In 2020 ECPC collaborated with the International Quality Network for Pathology (IQN-Path) to implement a survey among cancer patients to understand the gaps in knowledge and accessibility to biomarker testing across Europe.
-The results of the survey will be launched early in 2021.
+The results of the survey were launched in 2020.